thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

   1 | Frozen |      102 | PG    | Animation | t     | 2013-11-26 16:00:00-08 |   7.6 | Best Achievement in Music Written for Motion Pictures, Original Song | Oscar      | 2014-03-01 16:00:00-08
 ```

 As you can see, there's duplicate customer data.
 And wherever there's duplicate data, there's the possibility for inconsistencies to arise.
-For example, imagine Susan Frazier wants to change her last name.
+For example, imagine the Frozen movie is given a new genre of `'Comedy'`.
 Given the current structure, that would require changing multiple records.
-With a relational database system, it's possible to use multiple tables—like a `customers` and `orders` table—to store the same information.
+With a relational database system, it's possible to use multiple tables—like a `movies` table and an `awards` table—to store the same information.

 ```text
  id | title  | duration | rated |   genre   | is_3d |      released_at       | score |